top of page

 Massages are deeply relaxing, soothing, and nurturing.
 When combined with overtone-rich sounds, they allow you to dive into a very profound relaxation, bringing the nervous system and body into complete rest.

-You may be accompanied by the sounds of singing bowls or handpan in the background, or embark on an inner journey through the Gong Ritual*.
-Before the session, we will have a conversation over a cup of tea to discuss your specific wishes and needs.
+You may be accompanied by the sounds of singing bowls or handpan in the background, or embark on an inner journey through the Gong Ritual*

 I combine classical techniques with the flowing movements of Lomi Lomi Nui, integrating elements of reflexology, deep tissue, and ayurvedic massage.